nj-vs-vh/nj-vs-vh-page/projects/slow-learner/body.md

 ```

 my favorite feature is that it learns [`Literal`](https://docs.python.org/3/library/typing.html#typing.Literal)
-types for fields where not too many (10 by default) distinct values were present. for my case, it contains a lot
+types for fields where not too many (10 by default) distinct values were present. for my case, it contains some
-of false positive (e.g. `Literal[False]` where type really should be `bool`), but it's trivial to edit by hand.
+false positives (e.g. `Literal[False]` where type really should be `bool`), but it's trivial to edit by hand.

-the library is fairly well-tested both by autotests and my own use for real-world problems. i use
+the library is fairly well-tested both by autotests and my own use for real-world problems. i use it whenever
-it whenever i need to work with a new JSON data for longer than 5 minutes.
+i need to work with a new JSON data for longer than 5 minutes.

 oh, and the name is a reference to [this song](https://www.youtube.com/watch?v=eQUmeJspwuc) :)